 Retirement looks different today than it used to.
-When Social Security was established in 1935, just over half of Americans lived to age 65, and retirement averaged 13 years.1
+When Social Security was established in 1935, just over half of Americans lived to age 65, and retirement averaged 13 years.1 least one spouse live beyond 95.3

 Today Americans are living longer, and retiring earlier.2 Modern retirements can span 30 years or more!